yiryuan/MA675/README.md

 # How to use it?

 ## Population
-1. run BPDA_POP_WF to pull and clean data and read the commit.
+1. run BPDA_POP_updated to pull and clean data and read the commit.
 2. change variable POBP to get different migration groups' data.

 ## Households